lethargilistic/DickinsonEO/README.md

 # DickensonEO
-Emily Dickenson poems in Esperanto, translated by Mike Overby
+Emily DICKENSON poetzioj en Esperanto, tradukita de Mike OVERBY.

+Mi estas komencanto de Esperanto, do mi poezioj eble ne estu tre bona Esperanto.

 If you see gx, jx, hx, etc., the x stands for the preceding letter with the appropriate diacritic.
 I didn't have those letters on my keyboard when I typed out that poem.
 PRs welcome!